DataFEWSion Graduate Traineeship Handbook

 - Once you submit an artifact and reflection, you should contact the two peer reviewers.
 A spreadsheet showing who will review each artifact is in CyBox.

-- Within two weeks, the peer reviewers should provide a short review of the content related to FEWS and post it in the same folder as the artifact reviewed.
+- Within 2 weeks, the peer reviewers should provide a short review of the content related to FEWS and post it in the same folder as the artifact reviewed.
 See Peer Review below for the process.

-- Within a week of receiving the review, the author should provide a brief response to the reviewer addressing the reviewer’s comments.
+- Within a week of receiving the review, the author should provide a brief response to the reviewer addressing the reviewers’ comments.

 Artifacts